foster95/kytchentable/README.md

 * As a User I can see the contact details of the restaurant so that I know where to go and what number to call
 * As a User I can find out about the ethos of the restaurant so that I can decide if it is my sort of place to visit
 * As a User I can view the menu so that I can decide what I would like to have
-* As a User I can sign up to the restaurants mailing list so that I can recieve up to date information about changing menus at the restuarant
+* As a User I can sign up to the restaurants mailing list so that I can receive up to date information about changing menus at the restuarant
 * As a User I can see a 404 error page so that I can know I've gone to the wrong page
 * As a User  I can filter the menu by allergen so that I can easily see what items contain food I am allergic to